- Population: 713 undergraduate women and 108 coed graduate students

 - Three out of four students complete at least one internship; almost 50% of students complete more than one internship

-Within one year of graduation:
+Within six months of graduation:

 - 475-acre campus located in Roanoke, Virginia (The Roanoke Metropolitan Statistical Area includes the City of Roanoke, City of Salem, Roanoke County, Botetourt County, Craig County, and Franklin County — a population of approximately 300,000)

 - Regional airport 10 minutes from campus

 - Blue Ridge Parkway and Appalachian Trail 20 minutes away